8eni/last-man-standing-smart-contract/README.md

 # Solidity Smart Contract
-Smart contract built in solidity to be deployed on Ethereum MainNet
+Smart contract built in solidity to be deployed on Ethereum Blockchain

 **Compile** your contracts